Processors

 The DataSourceAttribute.DataSourceAttributeValue has an array of maps, each map in the array equates to a row in the Jasper DataSource.

-The DataSourceProcessor can be configured with processors which will be used to transform each map in the input array before constructing the final DataSource row.
+The DataSourceProcessor can be configured with processors that will be used to transform each map in the input array before constructing the final DataSource row.

 For example, each map in the array could be MapAttribute.MapAttributeValues and the DataSourceProcessor could be configured with !createMap processor.
 In this scenario each element in the array would be transformed by the !createMap processor and thus each row of the resulting DataSource will contain the map subreport created by the !createMap processor.